Quinton Dunbar has yet to turn himself into police as questions of what happens next linger

 “Because of the style of play, the hands, the anticipation, the former wide receiver, the competitiveness,” Horton said.
 “Really, that’s what you are getting is a young Richard Sherman.
 And this kid is hungry.
 He wants to be good.’’

-In what became a really odd subplot to Thursday, Dunbar talked to media who cover the Seahawks in a Zoom video call Thursday morning.
-The call lasted roughly 14 minutes and Dunbar answered questions politely and amiably, talking enthusiastically of how it was nice to have been “wanted’’ by the Seahawks and how he hoped to repay the team in “the way I carry myself as a person and as a player.’’
+In what became a really odd subplot to Thursday, Dunbar talked to media who cover the Seahawks in a Zoom video call Thursday morning, roughly 12 hours after police arrived at a house in Miramar responding to the call — and about eight hours before news broke of the charges.

+The call lasted roughly 14 minutes and Dunbar — who said he was doing the call from his residence in the Overtown area of Miami — answered questions politely and amiably, talking enthusiastically of how it was nice to have been “wanted’’ by the Seahawks and how he hoped to repay the team in “the way I carry myself as a person and as a player.’’

 Dunbar had already made a winning impression on some fans when he sang a few verses of “Let It Go,’’ the song from Frozen, during an interview with 710 ESPN Seattle a few days after his trade, saying having to stay inside due to the coronavirus outbreak had led to some additional karoke sessions with his 3-year-old daughter.